 Vitamin D is made when sunlight is absorbed into your skin, which triggers a chemical reaction that forms the vitamin.
-You only need about TK minutes per day, but clearly, that’s not happening as it’s estimated that 50% of people worldwide aren’t getting the recommended vitamin D intake (about 1,000 international units or IU).
+It’s estimated that 50% of people worldwide aren’t getting the recommended vitamin D intake (about 1,000 international units or IU).
 (4)

 This vitamin helps our bodies absorb calcium, therefore better fortifying our bones.
 A lack of vitamin D can result in weak bones or even bone loss.
 It’s found mainly in fatty fish, egg yolks, and juices, cereals, and milk.

 This nutrient is abundant in red meat, so vegetarians and vegans may not get enough.
 And you need iron to regulate energy levels, safeguard brain function, and the formation of red blood cells.
 You can boost iron levels naturally by eating more spinach, organ meats, red meat, quinoa, and broccoli.